 Companies are a popular business structure as they may result in less tax being paid overall.

-However, with the increase in the corporation tax rate, the saving is dependent on profits and withdrawals.
+However, the saving is dependent on profits and withdrawals.
 We would be happy to discuss the implications of incorporation with you before you decide whether or not to incorporate your business.

 Capital allowances for companies - full expensing